 - We made the same questionnaire available online for any East Devon resident to fill in.

 The closing date for completed questionnaires was 9 March 2020.
 A big thank you to everyone that took the time to fill in a questionnaire.
-We're now working on the results, which we'll publicise.

 We’ve already taken significant steps to deal with the reductions in our finances; compared with 10 years ago, we’ve reduced the cost of running our quality services by a total of £4.4 million.
 We’re also making progress towards bridging the funding gap by: